 Type Of Surface

 Another factor behind the loud noise is the surface it is cleaning on.
-A Roomba will be louder when cleaning on hard surfaces – tiles, luxury vinyl floors, marble, or hardwood – as compared to carpets and rugs.
-Since carpets and rugs absorb some of the noise, hence allowing quiet cleaning.
+A Roomba will be louder when cleaning on hard surfaces as compared to carpets and rugs that absorb some of the noise.

 If your Roomba is cleaning in an empty room or near bare walls, expect it to be louder than normal.
-There is no issue with your robot vacuum.
 Empty rooms, cornered spaces, and bare walls make an echo that increases the noise level.

 How Well Roomba Is Maintained?